NVIDIA/NeMo/docs/sources/source/nlp/question_answering.rst

             --mode "train_eval"
             ...

-For model configuration files and checkpoints, see :ref:`pretrained_models`.
+For model configuration files and checkpoints, see :ref:`pretrained_models_squad`.

 To run evaluation: